AurelianSpodarec/cerdent.pl/STRATEGY.md

 The emergency landing header should keep the focus on urgent patient needs, featuring the logo on the left and a simple nav with a “Call Now” button and a secondary “For Dentists” link.
 On the dentist landing, the header flips the focus—logo on the left, a “Client?
 Go to Main Site” link on the right, keeping the interface minimal and clearly signaling the audience shift.

+# cerdent.pl/

 ## HERO

 Headline:
-V1: Denture Broken?
-Get It Repaired in Under 90 Minutes
-V2: Broken Denture?
+Broken Denture?
 Get It Repaired in Under 90 Minutes — 24/7 in Warsaw

 Description:
 Open 24/7 in Warsaw.
 Same-day repairs using precise digital and traditional techniques.
 Quick, reliable, quality-focused service.

+Social proof:
+Since 2007 | 20+ Years Experience | Certified Prosthetics Specialist

 CTA: Call Now: +(44) 813-22-38 | For Dentists →